joshuafgeorge/AtmosClock/README.md

 Added functionality which updats data at 12am everyday so clock can run forever

-Clock now uses feels like temp in f rather that actual temp
+Clock now uses feels like temp in f rather that actual temp in f

 Fixed bugs with clock showing incorrest temp and precipitation